IBM-Cloud/docs/openwhisk/openwhisk_feeds.md

 It is easy to set up a feed via a hook if the event producer supports a webhook/callback facility.

-With this method there is _no need_ to stand up any persistent service outside of OpenWhisk.
+With this method there is _no need_ to stand up any persistent service outside of {{site.data.keyword.openwhisk_short}}.
 All feed management happens naturally though stateless {{site.data.keyword.openwhisk_short}} *feed actions*, which negotiate directly with a third part webhook API.

-When invoked with `CREATE`, the feed action simply installs a webhook for some other service, asking the remote service to POST notifications to the appropriate `fireTrigger` URL in OpenWhisk.
+When invoked with `CREATE`, the feed action simply installs a webhook for some other service, asking the remote service to POST notifications to the appropriate `fireTrigger` URL in {{site.data.keyword.openwhisk_short}}.

 The webhook should be directed to send notifications to a URL such as: